msbaz2013/onos/README.md

 > Note: These instructions are adapted from the ONOS P4 tutorial, [here](https://github.com/opennetworkinglab/onos-p4-tutorial).

-First, install the prerequisites listed in APPENDIX-Z, and clone the `taurus-onos` repository.
+First, install the prerequisites listed in APPENDIX-Z, and clone this repository.

 ```
 cd ~